w3f/General-Grants-Program/grants/speculative/club_chat.md

 There is peer to peer messaging system in most blockchain system so we can use it to be the signaling platform for WebRTC peers.
 * Documentation of core components, protocols, architecture etc. to be deployed
+* 1. App: we need App for IOS and Android, a web client with a metamask plugin or dapp in wallet which support WebRTC.
+Those app is heavyly reply on WebRTC.
+The WebRTC standard covers, on a high level, two different technologies: media capture devices and peer-to-peer connectivity.
+Media capture devices includes video cameras and microphones, but also screen capturing "devices".
+ For cameras and microphones, we use navigator.mediaDevices.getUserMedia() to capture MediaStreams.
+For screen recording, we use navigator.mediaDevices.getDisplayMedia() instead.
+The peer-to-peer connectivity is handled by the RTCPeerConnection interface.
+This is the central point for establishing and controlling the connection between two peers in WebRTC.

+* 2. Messaging network:

+* 3. Turn server:
+The term stands for Traversal Using Relay NAT, and it is a protocol for relaying network traffic.
+* 4. Push Notification Server:
+Since most apps are forced to be offline when it is switched to background, we need to use the messaging channel of the Phone device.
+On IOS it is APNS and Voice Push Notification service, on Android it is called FCM, Firebase Cloud Messaging

+* 5. Offline messaging and storage server:

 * PoC/MVP or other relevant prior work or research on the topic